andrewbranch/blog/posts/2019-10-23_Debugging_the_TypeScript_Codebase.md

 * VS Code’s [docs on debugging](https://code.visualstudio.com/docs/editor/debugging) are good if you’re not familiar with it.
 * Orta’s [typescript-notes](https://github.com/orta/typescript-notes) serve well as a first-time contributer’s guide.

+[^1]:
+  I’m not sure why it starts in the built tsc.js file instead of the source tsc.ts file, but once you step into a different file, the debugger will bring up the TypeScript source instead of the built JavaScript.